What is a product crisis/recall?

 According to this research article from Emerald Insight, which is researching specifically the automotive industry, a consumers opinion on a brand is greatly influenced by the response of the brand/manufacturer to any issues.

-Poor responses to publicised issues with a product from brands results in decreased opinion of the brand from the consumer.
+Poor responses to publicised issues with a product can cause negative opinions of the brand from the consumer.
 Positive, assertive and corrective responses have the exact opposite effect:

 Results show that recalls contested by manufacturers have a significant negative impact on manufacturers’ image, as well as on consumers’ loyalty and purchase intentions.
 On the other hand, voluntary recalls or improvement campaigns have a significant positive impact on the manufacturer’s image, as well as consumers’ loyalty and purchase intentions.